Felix Yusupov: Early life

 Felix led a flamboyant life.
-As a young man, he cross-dressed, which he later recalled to get into cabarets, which denied entrance to those in school uniforms.
+As a young man, he cross-dressed habitually, beginning from birth to age five, and continuing on and off into adolescence.
+He later recalled crossdressing in his teen years to get into cabarets, which denied entrance to those in school uniforms.
 His brother's mistress Polya had helped him out by giving him her clothes which were a perfect fit.
-He had ceased doing that one night when he impersonated a singer at a club when a member of the audience spotted the family jewelry.
-Yusupov made a quick exit by smashing a champagne bottle over the nightclub's power box to cause a temporary blackout and ran off into the winter's night.
+Dressed as a young woman, Yusupov gave six performances as a cabaret soprano, earning the acclaim of audiences, but on the seventh performance was discovered by friends who recognized him by means of his mother's jewelry, which he was wearing.
+Yusupov was upbraided by his family for this behavior, but the crossdressing did not stop.
+He continued dressing as a woman by night, while living as a student by day, even going so far on one occasion as to accept an invitation from a noted 'Don Juan' in the Guards, who, along with three other men, escorted Yusupov to a private dinner at the nightclub in St. Petersburg known as The Bear.
+There, the guardsmen made many advances on Yusupov habillé en femme, and the young prince was forced to smash a mirror with a bottle of champagne and shut off the lights in order to escape the men's attentions.
 From 1909 to 1913, he studied Forestry and later English at University College, Oxford, where he was a member of the Bullingdon Club, and established the Oxford Russian Club.
 Yusupov was living on 14 King Edward Street, had a Russian cook, a French driver, an English valet, and a housekeeper, and spent much of his time partying.
 He owned three horses, a macaw, and a bulldog called Punch.
 He smoked hashish, danced the tango, and became friendly with Luigi Franchetti, a piano player, and Jacques de Beistegui, who both moved in.
 At some time, Yusupov became acquainted with Albert Stopford and Oswald Rayner, a classmate.
 He rented an apartment in Curzon Street, Mayfair, and met several times with the ballerina Anna Pavlova, who lived in Hampstead.